Skip to main content

 Fees

-Fees are automatically applied to trades and withdrawals.
-You don't need to calculate or deduct fees yourself — the platform handles it transparently.
+Fees can be automatically applied to deposits, trades, and withdrawals.
+You don't need to calculate or deduct them yourself — the platform handles the configured fee logic transparently.

 The specific fee structure (rates, types, and operations covered) varies depending on your contract with MagFi.
 The examples below illustrate how fees are calculated and applied, but your actual rates will be defined in your agreement.
 Reach out to the MagFi team if you have questions about your fee configuration.